Who is Carson?

 What are your latest projects?

 I have been designing a purse.
 Her name is Meli.
 My goal is to bring this product to life for all humans to be able to enjoy.
 I would lIke to build a partnership with the Honey Bee community to raise funds and invest in proper protection for our bees.
 They need us just as much as we need them.
-DONATE below

 What inspires me to create is walking through the world and realizing that I need something.
 It can be simple and stupid, but I just look around, see that I don’t have it, and there I draw it out.

-Your take on social media?
+What is your take on social media?

 Social Media.
 I have had many debates about my attachments to Instagram in particular.
 After seeing how this source of media had a negative effect on me through my immature high school stage, I discovered that there was a good side to the app.
 Vowing to regular post on the social media app with the ideal that this is a keepsake for me, to keep record of my memories and laugh at each one.
 When moving back to followers verse following, I use Instagram as a tool to follow inspirational producers, different practices of design, and a chance to stay in the loop with what is going on in the world.

 I tend to leave my makeup on while I am asleep, such a bad habit, but in the mornings a nice little finger full of coconut oil with two drops of lavender or peppermint oil really wakes me up.
 Also helps take away all that left over mess.
 Once I feel presentable enough, coffee is a must.
 Can’t go far throughout the day without it!

 I am really into cooking for my own.
 I know the statement is rare for a now New Yorker, but to start my day is to make a pair of over-easy eggs, hash browns, and toast.
 Easy and filling.
 When I do take the time to plan for brunch, I love grabbing an everything bagel with bacon, egg, and cheese from Pick-A-Bagel.
 Damn.